<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=172061883552505&amp;ev=PageView&amp;noscript=1">

 • How can you help your customers better?

 Your analysis of the results from your customer journey map will help you to identify the unmet needs of your customers.
-This helps you to ensure that your customers are able to find solutions to their problems with your customers help.
+This helps you to ensure that your customers are able to find solutions to their problems.

 8. Adapt Your Journey Depending on Your Results.